claui/aws-credential-1password/README.md

 8. In the config file, replace the fragment `/path/to/aws-credential-1password` with the actual path to your `aws-credential-1password` script.

-9. Run `op list vaults` to see the UUIDs of your vaults.
+9. Run `op vault list` to see the UUIDs of your vaults.
 In the config file, replace the fragment `OP_VAULT` with the UUID of your vault.

 10. In the config file, replace the fragment `OP_ITEM` with the UUID of your login item.